 Designed by Jamie Berard, Modular Buildings is a sub-theme of the Creator product line primarily targeting adults.
 One set has been released each year (starting in 2007), and when put side-by-side, they create a Minifigure-scaled street.
 There is also a micro-scaled set of the first five Modular Buildings, seen in the picture.
 The sets are large and highly detailed, and the floors can be taken apart to see the interior.

 A different type of brick was explicitly created for architects.
 They were smaller than regular bricks and were not compatible with them.
 However, some connections were made thanks to the curiosity of AFOLs.
-The colour palette of Modulex bricks was different than that of System bricks.
-They were produced between 1963-1965, after which Modulex left the LEGO Group and became a separate company.
+The color palette of Modulex bricks was different than that of System bricks.
+They were produced between 1963 and 1965, after which Modulex left the LEGO Group and became a separate company.

 These are the critical elements of how LEGO parts come to life.
 It can also describe a brand new LEGO part or a Minifigure head different from a standard one.
 Molten plastic is injected from one side, and LEGO parts come from the other.
 Of course, it's not as easy as that.